 Tech Race X Junction

 Tech Race is a series of mini-hackathons that aims to bring like-minded people together around compelling problems, and lower the barrier to enter hackathons.

 Tech Race Final Week will take place on Nov 14 – Nov 23 in Helsinki and Espoo.

-THE BRIGHTEST STARTUP MINDS ON THE PLANET.
+THE BRIGHTEST STARTUP MINDS ON